 The philosophy of academics at MSA is to ensure student academic success and that they will progress to their utmost in the arts and non-arts academic life.
 Students should recognize that study at MSA is a privilege and comes with responsibilities that they must uphold in order to fully capitalize on the unique opportunities offered.
-Students must meet state graduation requirements and additional MSA requirements to receive a diploma.
+Students must meet state graduation requirements and additional MSA requirements to receive a high school diploma.

-MSA provides Advanced Placement Program (AP) courses, which includes: History and English.
+Through a partnership with Copiah-Lincoln Community College, Dual Credit Courses are offered on campus.
+MSA provides Advanced Placement Program (AP) courses, which includes History and English.
 For additional courses needed and AP science and math options, students are dually enrolled at Brookhaven High School and/or online courses accredited by the Mississippi Department of Education.

 AP U.S. History, Economics, U.S. Government, U.S. History from 1877 to the Present, Dual-Credit Psychology

 AP English Language, Dual-Credit English Composition I, Dual-Credit English Composition II, English III, English IV